 Often when we feel tired and in need of instant rejuvenation we instinctively reach towards coffee.
 High doses of caffeine contained within coffee cause a spike in our blood sugar levels which we experience as “energy”.
 This energy however, does not come from thin air, it is in fact our own energy given to us in a concentrated dose.
 The feeling quickly dissipates and is unfortunately replaced by an energy slump – which is the point at which we’re reaching for another coffee!

 As sugar stores are released from our livers, obtaining energy in this way is not ideal if we’re trying to reduce liver stress.
 If we choose healthier alternatives to coffee, we could see our energy levels soar, although be careful to cut back gradually to avoid classic detox headaches.
-Try using Naturya Organic Cacao powder to create a healthy hot chocolate.
+Our organic energy blend provides the perfect solution, with a carefully selected range of superfoods which provide essential energy boosting nutrients such as vitamin C, copper and manganese.
+You could also try using Naturya Organic Cacao powder to create a healthy hot chocolate.
 If you’re handy with the blender, Naturya green blend or fruit blend are a delicious addition to smoothies, that are also packed with energy-boosting nutrients such as vitamin B12 and manganese.
 Blend with coconut water (and fruit of your choice) to include essential electrolytes sodium and potassium.